AutarkLabs/open-enterprise/docs/DEVELOPMENT_NOTES.md

 ```

 - Planning-app is the base monorepo.
-- Frontend packages where merged with individual aragon apps, it added complexity and was not needed.
+- Frontend packages were merged with individual aragon apps, it added complexity and was not needed.
 - Aragon/cli should be used to bump package versions with `apm version` (more info in Aragon hack documentation).
 It needs to have a devhchain running.

 ## Recommended instructions